canjs/canjs/docs/can-guides/topics/debugging.md

 functions in your application.
 It uses [can-reflect]’s [can-reflect.getName] to return a useful debugger name.
 By default objects are named using the following convention:

-- The name starts with the observable constructor name, ex: `DefineMap`.
+- The name starts with the observable constructor name, ex: [can-define/map/map DefineMap].
 - The constructor name is decorated with the following characters based on its type:
   - `<>`: for value-like observables, ex: `SimpleObservable<>`
   - `[]`: for list-like observables, ex: `DefineList[]`